rohinibarla/rocks/README.md

 # IT-2 ROCKS

 We are the best creative people in the world.
 We can create any software we wish.
 You need to be running behind us to hire us. e.g: Harish 2.0 & Akhil 2.0 but not Akhil 1.0.

+Vivek 3.0 the Lier.

+Lokesh-3.0 the active speaker and angry man.